litecoinfinance/electrumxltfn/docs/environment.rst

   decays over time.
 Subscriptions have an ongoing servicing cost, so the decay is slower as the number of subscriptions increases.

-  If a session disconnects, ElectrumX continues to associate its cost with its IP address, so if it immediately reconnects it will re-acquire its previous cost allocation.
+  If a session disconnects, ElectrumXLTFN continues to associate its cost with its IP address, so if it immediately reconnects it will re-acquire its previous cost allocation.
   Moreover, sessions are also grouped together based on their IP address subnets, and cost is accrued for the whole group.
 What subnet sizes to use can be configured via